Jafea7/RecFilter2/README.md

 ---

+## Requirements:

+Python 3.7.9 - the only version it has been tested to work with. ffmpeg/ffprobe - Download compiled binaries and add them to the system path.

+---

 ## Installation:

 Download the files to a directory and enter `pip install -r requirements` to install the Python modules.